ivan-sincek/forbidden/README.md

 The tool is based on `Python Requests`, `PycURL`, and `HTTP Client`.

-The stress testing tool was inspired by this infosec [write-up](https://amineaboud.medium.com/story-of-a-weird-vulnerability-i-found-on-facebook-fc0875eb5125).

 Tested on Kali Linux v2024.2 (64-bit).

 Made for educational purposes.
 I hope it will help!